 The discussion turned to how the change and overall environment of uncertainty was affecting store managers.
 One observation the DMs had is how easy it is for emotions take over in these situations.
 Change pushes people outside their comfort zones, and that’s not always a bad thing.
 But when you’re pushed too far outside those boundaries—when you go beyond anxiety and stress to distress—it squeezes out logic.

 Especially if you don’t have all the information about what’s really going on, you start to fill in the blanks, often with assumptions, gossip, and other not very productive, but very human, behaviors.

 Knowing this, multiunit managers need to be proactive in getting ahead of the change.
 This requires being upfront and open about what’s happening but also understanding how different people will react to the change—and how they’ll be affected by it.

-Here are a few critical points about change management that retail multiunit managers need to keep in mind as they lead others through change:
+Here are 5 keys to change management that retail multiunit managers need to keep in mind as they lead others through change: